ClaudiaBrauer/WALRUS/README.md

 Hydrology and  Earth System Sciences, 18, 4007-4028, www.hydrol-earth-syst-sci.net/18/4007/2014/hess-18-4007-2014.pdf .

-WALRUS is also part of my PhD thesis research:
+WALRUS is also part of a PhD thesis:
 - C.C.
 Brauer (2014):
 Modelling rainfall-runoff processes in lowland catchments, PhD thesis, Wageningen University, The Netherlands,